Online betting in India is growing rapidly, with millions placing wagers on cricket, fantasy sports, card games, and more.

 Types of Online Betting & Their Legal Status

-Online betting is not treated the same for all games in India.
+Online betting in India is not treated the same for all games.
 Some types are allowed in certain states, while others are completely banned or fall into grey areas.

-The key factor is whether the game is considered one of skill or chance.
+The key factor is whether the online betting game is considered one of skill or chance.

 Sports Betting & Horse Racing

-Betting on sports is banned chiefly, except for horse racing, which is seen as a game of skill.
+Betting on sports is banned, except for horse racing, which is seen as a game of skill.

 - Horse racing is one of the few betting activities recognized by Indian courts as a game of skill.
 It is legal in many states under proper licensing.

-- Cricket and football betting, on the other hand, are mostly seen as games of chance.
+- When it comes to other games, the question of whether sports betting is legal in India always rely on state laws.
+Cricket and football betting, on the other hand, are mostly seen as games of chance.
 These are banned in most states unless allowed under local laws, like in Sikkim.

 Fantasy Sports